biosails/pheniqs/docs/2.0/cli.md

       RunParameters.xml and SampleSheet.csv files in the directory.

       ACTION
-        bcl2fastq           bcl2fastq command to write all segments to FASTQ core                Single decoder directive for each lane interleave          Interleave both template and index segments to SAM demultiplex         Demultiplex a single lane
+        basecall            bcl2fastq command to write all segments to FASTQ core                Core instruction.
+Imported by the rest. multiplex           Multiplex job file for each lane estimate            Prior estimate job file for each lane interleave          Interleaved job file for each lane

-The `core` sub command generates a configuration that contains a single multiplex decoder directive in the global `decoder` directive for each lane in the sample sheet or just one if the integer `Lane` column is missing from the sample sheet.
+ * **basecall** sub command generates a shell script with a bcl2fastq command and an accompanying sample sheet for basecaling with illumina *bcl2fastq* without demupltiplexing.

-Those declarations are not used in the `multiplex` directive but are merely made available for other configurations to import, where the exact output layout and possible additional decoders can be declared.
+ * **core** generates a configuration that contains a single multiplex decoder directive in the global `decoder` directive for each lane in the sample sheet or just one if the integer `Lane` column is missing from the sample sheet.

-The `demultiplex` sub command will declare an inline multiplex decoder for a single lane, specified with the `-l/--lane-number` command line parameter. not specifying a lane will create a multiplex decoder with all records for sample sheets that do not declare a `Lane`, like the MiSeq.
+ * **multiplex** generates a multiplex job file for each lane with a uniform prior.

-The `interleave` sub command generates a configuration file that will interleave all FASTQ files containing the segments of the read into a single stream.
-By default this will emit the segments to stdout in SAM format but you may explicitly specify an output file path in any other format.
+ * **estimate** generates a prior estimation optimized job file for each lane.

-The `bcl2fastq` sub command generates a shell command for executing `bcl2fastq 2.x` that will disable all post processing and demultiplexing done with bcl2fastq and only convert the data in the bcl files into a FASTQ file for each segment.
+ * **interleave** generates an interleave job file for each lane.
+This can be used to pack the fastq files into a SAM format or just Interleaved fastq.

 # JSON validation